joffreyBerrier/vue-spreadsheet/README.md

-# vuejs-dynamic-table
+# Spreadsheet Vue.js

 ## Description

 ** Project in progress **

-An easier Spreadsheet in Vue.js
+:facepunch: An easier Spreadsheet in Vue.js :facepunch:

+Do not hesitate to :star: my repo

 ## Project setup
 ```